awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    If the precheck encounters an issue, it creates a log event indicating the upgrade precheck failed\.
 The precheck process details are in an upgrade log named `pg_upgrade_precheck.log` for all the databases of a DB instance\.
 Amazon RDS appends a timestamp to the file name\.
 For more information about viewing logs, see [Working with Amazon RDS database log files](USER_LogAccess.md)\.

-   If a replica upgrade fails at precheck, replication on the failed replica is broken and the replica is put in the terminated state\.
-Delete the replica and recreate a new replica based on the upgraded primary instance\.
+   If a read replica upgrade fails at precheck, replication on the failed read replica is broken and the read replica is put in the terminated state\.
+Delete the read replica and recreate a new read replica based on the upgraded primary DB instance\.

    Resolve all of the issues identified in the precheck log and then retry the major version upgrade\.
 The following is an example of a precheck log\.